 With over thirty folks in tow, we straggled over to the bridge and on to the tow path.
 A small child peered into the canal and observed, “This looks like an ocean, Mommy.
 A chocolate ocean.”
 None too appetizing at that, but fun to hear what these little ones were observing on our adventure.

 We headed to the stone arch bridge at the top of the tow path.
 The dam, along with one of the many locks that once allowed for transit through the canal system from Worcester to pawtucket, RI., is often a rather quiet spot.
 Because of the recent rains, the river roared past the dam, churning the water.
 When I checked to make sure my friends Liz and Peg were getting a chance to hear the waterfall, since the visual aspects of this outing were not available to them, Liz laughed.
 “We heard the roaring of the water way back there,” pointing back to the bridge near the visitor’s center.

 And this was when all the children spotted the stranded fish.
 Sigh.
 The fish was still gaping its mouth, still suffering.
 Parents saw their children’s distress and wanted to fix it.
 One parent nearly slipped into the canal.
 Thankfully he got his footing and backed away from the water’s edge.
 Another parent found a long, large branch, approached the ice chunks from the opposite side of the canal, where it was less steep, and pushed the ice floe on which the fish was struggling over to the other side of the canal.
 Using the same branch, this same parent came around and flipped the fish back into the water.
 The fish was saved.

-After a few more glimpses to take in the rushing river, we stopped for a group photo.
+After a few more glimpses of the rushing river, we stopped for a group photo.